 Reduce waste and save money making these tasty crisps in just 20 minutes with only 3 ingredients!!

 What’s not to love about a scrumptious snack that costs virtually nothing and is so easy to make!

 Potato peels are generally considered a “waste”.
-In most households, we will either throw away or compost the skins removed from potatoes to make lovely things like roast potatoes or potato frittata.
+In most households, we will either throw away or compost the skins removed from potatoes to make lovely things like roast potatoes or frittata with ham and cheese.
 But you won’t be doing that again!

 These potato skin chips are absolutely delectable!!
 I highly doubt that you can stop at one or even two or three!
 These are addictive!